wislon/xamarin-android-use-removable-sd-card/README.md

 _Sadly, due to the gamification and 'first post!' mentality of some SO posts, a lot of developers go charging off, half-cocked, and answer the question they think is being asked, instead of the one actually being asked.
 That's why there's so many duplicates of this type of question.
 And so most of the answers appear to get the concept of 'External' and 'Removable' mixed up, and then start preaching about how the 'External Storage' isn't actually EXTERNAL storage, it's just storage separate from the inaccessible, INTERNAL storage of the device.
 And sometimes that maybe the questioner is being a moron for getting the two concepts confused, and this may be a duplicate of that question over there.
 So most of those answers are essentially identical in implementation, and completely have the wrong end of the stick.
 Or the wrong stick._

-Just about all Android devs understand that the 'External' storage does NOT refer to the SD card, even tho the file system sometimes refers to it as such.
-For the purposes of this post, I am going to refer to this as 'removable' storage, and it will refer to a removable (and usually micro) SD card, which a person has physically plugged into the device.
-And this is true of the Xamarin.Android developers as well, given that the Xamarin.Android C# 'engine' is so closely tied to the Android OS.
+Just about all developers who build for Android understand that the 'External' storage does NOT refer to the removable SD card, even tho the file system sometimes refers to it as such.
+For the purposes of this post, I am going to refer to this as the 'removable' storage, and it will refer to a removable SD card, which a person has physically plugged into the device.

 ### Android is Linux-based
 Most developers building for Android are also aware, on some level, that the operating system underneath the Dalvik VM is a Linux based one.